jeffpar/pcjs.v1/tests/pcx86/testmon/int14/README.md

 There are currently no `parity`, `databits`, or `stopbits` overrides, so you should always use "N,8,1" with the DOS **MODE** command.

+To create disk image containing the INT14 TSR, run the following [DiskDump](/modules/diskdump/lib/) command in this directory:

+    diskdump --dir=. --format=img --output=INT14.img --overwrite --normalize

+A disk image named "PCjs INT14 Utility" for use with PCjs machines has been created as follows:

+    diskdump --path="INT14.ASM;INT14.COM;INT14.TXT;MK.BAT" --format=json --output=INT14.json